Newton-series-based observer-predictor control for disturbed input-delayed discrete-time systems: Problem formulation

-The recently published strategy in \cite{Wu_2021} showed that such choice is not appropriate due to large prediction errors that lead to poor attenuation of the disturbances.
-To deal with this, \cite{Wu_2021} proposes two predictors based on the original idea for continuous-time plants presented in \cite{LECHAPPE2015179}.
-In this same vein, in this paper we will also deal with the problem of finding a prediction $\hat{x}(k+d)$ that leads to smaller errors and consequently better attenuation of disturbances.
-To this end, we first make the following assumption on $w(k)$.
+The recently published strategy in \citet{Wu_2021} showed that such choice is not appropriate due to large prediction errors that lead to poor attenuation of the disturbances.
+To deal with this, \citet{Wu_2021} proposes two predictors based on the original idea for continuous-time plants presented in \citet{LECHAPPE2015179}, which are given below